What You Need to Know Now

 The Mastodon Campus Store in Walb Union is open, and textbooks can also be ordered online.

 Helmke Library is open, and all online services remain active.
 Please check the library’s blog for updates on services.

 Students, faculty, and staff may now access university Wi-Fi from the first floor of Parking Garage 3 and in the parking lot of the Modular Classroom Building.
 This campus map will clarify the coverage areas.
 These additions create a very large contiguous area of Wi-Fi coverage, including the adjacent grassy areas and several hundred parking places.
 This will allow you to safely park in these areas and use the university’s wireless network while still adhering to social-distancing mandates.
 There is no need for you to leave your vehicle to access the wireless network.

 To connect, Purdue Fort Wayne students should join the network with SSID “Purdue Fort Wayne,” and IU Fort Wayne Students should connect with SSID “EDUROAM.”
 If you experience any technical difficulties, please contact the Help Desk at firstname.lastname@example.org or at 260-481-6030.

 Classrooms Reserved for Students Attending Synchronous Online Courses

 The university has reserved several classrooms for students who are on campus for face-to-face and hybrid courses and who also need a quiet place to attend and participate in their synchronous online courses.
+Face masks should be worn at all times in these classroom.
 The following classrooms have been reserved for use all day, every day: